English

 • Diabetic patients are prone to various mono neuropathies & entrapment neuropathy.
 Diabetic patients can have foot drop, hand weakness. (ulnar neuropathies).

-• Diabetic patients can have chronic neuropathies in addition to what can be caused by diabetes an entity called “CIDP (chronic inflammatory demyelinating polyneuropathy).
+• Diabetic patients can have chronic neuropathies in addition to what can be caused by diabetes, an entity called “CIDP (chronic inflammatory demyelinating polyneuropathy).

 • Some patients with diabetes will have some weakness and wasting in one leg associated with severe pain.
 An entity called diabetic amyotrophy (Diabetic Lumbo. radiculo-plexopathy).

-Investigation to rule out: Neurological complication
+Investigation to rule out: Neurological complications

 • Carotid vertebral Doppler to rule out carotid disease and prevent strokes.